Problem Description

 The solution works because:

-1. If max_open becomes negative, we have too many ) and no valid solution exists
+max_openbecomes negative, we have too many)and no valid solution exists - If

-3. By keeping track of both minimum and maximum possible open parentheses, we cover all possible combinations of * interpretations
+min_openis 0 at the end, there exists at least one way to assign*characters to make the string valid - By keeping track of both minimum and maximum possible open parentheses, we cover all possible combinations of

 Complexity Analysis

-• Time Complexity: O(n)O(n) where n is the length of the string
+- Time Complexity: where n is the length of the string

-• Space Complexity: O(1)O(1) as we only use two variables regardless of input size
+- Space Complexity: as we only use two variables regardless of input size